glathoud/fext/README.md

 ## Namespace alternative

 In some situations the globals `mfun`, `meth`, `mfunD`, etc. may feel annoying.
 Solution: use the `fext.*` namespace.
-Below an example in the Node.js context:
+Below, an example in the Node.js context:

 ```js